mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 Custom Domains
 ==============

-Custom domains allow for receiving of email at any address within a domain.
-Custom domains can be `purchased <https://mailsac.com/pricing>`_ as an addon or as part of a plan.
+Mailsac lets you configure a custom domain to receive disposable email at any address within the domain, while keep mail private.
+Mail can be fetched via API and by logged-in API users, if your plan supports it.

+Custom domains `are included with every subscription <https://mailsac.com/pricing>`_.
+Additional domains may be added to any subscription.

 Zero-Setup Subdomain
 --------------------